-Recent PublicationsShah, S., Gorbatai, A. Forthcoming.
+Recent PublicationsShah, S., Gorbatai, A. 2016.
 Structural Sampling: A Technique for Illuminating Social Systems.
-In Kimberly D. Elsbach and Roderick M. Kramer (Ed.), Handbook of Innovative Qualitative Research Methods: Pathways to Cool Ideas and Interesting Papers.
+In Kimberly D. Elsbach and Roderick M. Kramer (Ed.), Handbook of Qualitative Organizational Research: Innovative Pathways and Methods, 251-261.
 New York: Taylor and Francis.

-Shah, S., Tripsas, M. Forthcoming.
-When Do User Innovators Start Firms?
+Shah, S., Tripsas, M. 2016.
+When Do User-Innovators Start Firms?
 A Theory of User Entrepreneurship.
-In Revolutionizing Innovation: Users, Communities and Open Innovation.
+In Revolutionizing Innovation: Users, Communities and Open Innovation, 285-307.
 MIT Press.

-Mody, C., Shah, S. 2014.
-Creating a Context for Entrepreneurship: Examining How Users Technological & Organizational Innovations Set the Stage for Entrepreneurial Activity.
-In Brett Frischmann, Michael Madison and Katherine Strandburg (Ed.), Cultural Commons, 313-340.
+Shah, S., Mody, C. 2014.
+Creating a Context for Entrepreneurship: Examining How Users' Technological and Organizational Innovations Set the Stage for Entrepreneurial Activity.
+In Brett Frischmann, Michael Madison and Katherine Strandburg (Ed.), Governing Knowledge Commons, 313-340.
 Oxford: Oxford University Press.

-Shah, S., Cox, E. 2014.
+Shah, S., Pahnke, E. 2014.
 Parting the Ivory Curtain: Understanding How Universities Support a Diverse Set of Startups.
-Journal of Technology Transfer
+Journal of Technology Transfer, 39: 780-792

 Distinguished Teaching Award Finalist, University of Washington, 2012-2013